pillars/lengthy/README.md

 Construction in America relies a lot on the imperial mesuring system ([which makes me extremely sad](http://www.funnyjunk.com/Baby+steps+america/funny-pictures/5224677#744572_5224233)).
 I wanted a way to easily convert units on my website for readers that are only comfortable with one format.
 You can see the package at work at [karelledru.com](https://karelledru.com).

+DISCLAMER: This package is not really production ready.
+There is still quite some work needed.
+Use at your own risk but feel free to open tickets or PRs if you want to use/contribute.

 ## Features

 - Support fractions like `1/2"` (half an inch)